BirdeeHub/make_minesweeper_tutorial/README.md

 **Attention:** Is it better?
 No it's worse.

-    - If you open 1 jar many times, there will be no issue
+    - If you open 1 jar many times, there will be no issue (even if you force quit.)
     - If you open 2 different versions of the jar,
         - the first jar opened will recieve new scores from both files, and the original scores it contained.
         - the second jar opened will keep its original scores, but it will not recieve any new scores.